warmana/cloudant-docs-fork/docs2017/src/tutorials/create_service.md

 # Creating a Cloudant instance on Bluemix

-This tutorial shows you how to create a {{site.data.keyword.cloudantfull}}
+This tutorial shows you how to create an {{site.data.keyword.cloudantfull}}
 service instance on {{site.data.keyword.Bluemix_notm}}, and shows you where to find the essential information to enable your applications to work with the database.